Ackara/Mockaroo.NET/README.md

 # Mockaroo.NET
-Mockaroo.NET is a portable class library that allows you to generate sample data based on your C# objects using the [Mockaroo API](https://www.mockaroo.com/).
+Mockaroo.NET is a portable class library that allows you to generate sample data based a C# objects using the [Mockaroo API](https://www.mockaroo.com/).

 ## Getting Started
 Lets say you have the following class.